manasa-ti/nookly-web/NOOKLY_FEATURES_DOCUMENTATION.md

 - **Web** (Flutter web)
 - **Desktop** (Windows, macOS, Linux)

-This documentation provides a comprehensive overview of all features implemented in the HushMate dating application.
+This documentation provides a comprehensive overview of all features implemented in the Nookly dating application.
 Each feature is designed to provide a complete and engaging dating experience while maintaining security, privacy, and user safety standards.